alex-md/generate-color/README.md

-# project_euler
+# Color generator
-Answers to the challenges as I complete them
+use the provided github pages link above to use